California employee privacy rights refer to the rights that protect you from employers

 - probing into your personal matters.

-These rights are largely guaranteed by Article 1, Section 1 of the California Constitution.
-They are also rooted in the state Labor Code and other similar statutes.
+These rights are largely guaranteed by Article 1, Section 1 of the California Constitution, the state Labor Code and other similar statutes.

 - 1. Can employers monitor my email and social media?